Moonshot AI: Kimi

 As of August 2024, Kimi ranked third in active monthly users according to aicpb.com.

 On 20 January 2025, Kimi K1.5 was released.
 Moonshot claimed it matched the performance of OpenAI o1 in mathematics, coding, and multimodal reasoning capabilities.

 In June 2025, Kimi dropped in popularity to seventh place in active monthly users.

 In July 2025, the company released the weights for Kimi K2, a large language model with 1 trillion total parameters.
 The model uses a mixture-of-experts (MoE) architecture, where 32 billion parameters are active during inference.
 K2 was trained on 15.5 trillion tokens of data and is released under a modified MIT license.
 Kimi K2 is an open source LLM, meaning that it can be downloaded and built upon by users.
-The day after its release, Kimi K2 had the most downloads on the platform, an increase in popularity from previous months.
-Moonshot claims that the model excels in coding tasks, having passed tests like LiveCodeBench.
-In certain instances, the model performed on-par with or better than its Western counterparts.
-It has also been praised for its writing skills.
+The day after its release, Kimi K2 was the most downloaded model on Hugging Face.
 On 9 September 2025, Moonshot AI released an updated version of K2, Kimi-K2-Instruct-0905, which further increased its performance in agentic coding tasks and doubled its context window from 128K tokens to 256K tokens.

-The release of Kimi K2 follows a trend amongst Chinese companies to make their AI models open sourced likely trying to counter US’s efforts to limit China's tech growth.

 In November 2025, Moonshot released Kimi K2 Thinking, an open-source update to Kimi K2 designed for advanced reasoning and agentic tasks.
 The model, trained for approximately $4.6 million, features a 1-trillion-parameter MoE architecture with 32 billion active parameters and supports up to 256,000-token contexts.
 It can execute 200-300 sequential tool calls autonomously and uses native INT4 quantization for efficiency.
-Benchmarks showed it outperforming GPT-5 and Claude Sonnet 4.5 on tests including Humanity's Last Exam (44.9%), BrowseComp (60.2%), and SWE-Bench Verified (71.3%).
+Moonshot reported scores above GPT-5 and Claude Sonnet 4.5 on tests including Humanity's Last Exam (44.9%), BrowseComp (60.2%), and SWE-Bench Verified (71.3%).
 It is released under a modified MIT license requiring attribution for products exceeding 100 million monthly users or $20 million in monthly revenue.